HeliosLang/compiler/README.md

 This repository contains a reference compiler for Plutus-Light, written in javascript.

-The Plutus-Light library also contains a function to deserialize existing Plutus-Core script (see second example below).
+The Plutus-Light library also contains a function to deserialize existing Plutus-Core scripts (see second example below).

 ## Examples

 ### DSL Example
-The following example is equivalent to the Plutus vesting contract from the Plutus playground:
+The following DSL example is equivalent to the Plutus vesting contract from the Plutus playground:
 ```go
 data VestingTranche {
     time   Time, // amount is available after time